Mal-Pat/Lean-Scraper/README.md

 The data will be extracted into the output file you set.

-Running `lake exe Scraper` with the same output file in `LeanScraper/Inputs.lean` will rewrite that file.
+Running `lake exe Scraper` with the same output file in `LeanScraper/Inputs.lean` will overwrite any data in that file.